setiQuest/ML4SETI/README.md

   * Most Accurate Analysis (you will present your own confusion matrix -- we will not check results, so we rely on the honor system.)
-  * Most Interesting Analysis
+    * Winner gets a tour of the ATA with SETI Institute scientists (up to 6 team members).
-  * Most Surprising Analysis
+  * Most Interesting / Surprising Analysis

+We are working on more awards and prizes for both the hackathon and code challenge.

 ### Code Challenge Judging